ChainAgnostic/CAIPs/CAIPs/caip-6.md

 ## Specification

-### Lisk Namespace
+### LIP9 Namespace

-The namespace "lisk" refers to the wider Lisk ecosystem.
+The namespace is called "lip9" as in [LIP9](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0009.md).

 #### Reference Definition

-The definition is delegated to [LIP9](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0009.md).
-The reference format is `lip9-%s`, where `%s` is a 16 character prefix of the hash from LIP9 (lower case hex).
+The definition is delegated to LIP9.
+The reference format is a 16 character prefix of the network identifier from LIP9 (lower case hex).

 ## Rationale

-The "lisk" namespace should cover Lisk Mainnet and Testnet, Forks, Side chains.
+The LIP9 namespace should cover Lisk Mainnet and Testnet, forks and side chains.

 ## Backwards Compatibility